 However, many of the interventions that were suggested to me by various physicians all seemed to be targeting a problem that was caused more by inflammation.

 I actually haven’t written about this previously because it wasn’t super helpful, but I did see an orthopedist once who offered to do a lidocaine injection into my SI joints.
-This is supposed to be one of the gold standards for diagnosing SI joint pain (the idea is that if the injection helps, then it really was your SI joint causing pain, versus something similar like the lower back).
+This is supposed to be one of the gold standards for diagnosing SI joint pain.
+The idea is that if the injection helps, then it really was your SI joint causing pain, versus something similar like the lower back.
+(UPDATE: I did write about that appointment here).

 However, I really questioned the orthopedist on this and explained that my level of pain really seemed to be dependent on the position my SI joints were in.
 When they were out of place (or stuck) I had pain, but then as soon as my chiropractor put them back into place, the pain went away.
 (This was before I learned to adjust them myself, an important part of my story).